sjoerdvanBommel/threeveloper/README.md

 # Threeveloper

-Hey everyone, I hope you succeeded in creating your first react-three-fiber app!
-Here you will find the source code of the YouTube video `Create your own 3D website using react-three-fiber, React, TypeScript, Vite and TailwindCSS`.
+Hey there, great that you are trying to learn more about geometries!
+Here you will find the source code of the YouTube video `React three fiber & three.js geometries explained`.

-The source code for each videos is seperated into it's own branch.
+The source code for each video is seperated into it's own branch.
 The link to the branch is added to the description of that video.